-Note: This FAQ section was not meant to be a comprehensive list of features or history of locomotive classes.
-Some classes have been selected for railfan interest, and in the case of locos that are restricted to certain areas, information on where they may be seen today has been provided.
+Note: This page is not meant to be a comprehensive list of features or history of steam locomotive classes.
+Classes have been selected for railfan and/or technical interest.
 Detailed information on dimensions and operating figures, makers' lists, lines worked, etc., can be found in standard reference works on this topic such as the Hugh Hughes books (see the bibliography section).

 Both locomotives were fitted with Caprotti valve gear, and both had roller bearings on all engine and tender wheels; one Timken (3100) and one Skefco (3101).
 They weighed 99 tons, with an axle load of 18-2/3 tons, and a grate area of 45 sq ft.

 The XP class was the basis for the post-war WP class.
 The two locos carried GIPR running numbers 3100 and 3101, and on CR the all-India numbers were 22599 and 22600.